Gary Pearson (footballer): Playing career

 Pearson struggled to enter the team early in the 2002–03 season with injuries, eventually making his first appearance in a 2–0 win at Wrexham in the FA Cup on 16 November 2002.
 He established himself in the starting line-up in the final third of the season and on 12 April 2003 scored his first goal of the season in a 5–1 victory over Shrewsbury Town with a 35-yard shot that made its way through a crowded penalty area.
 He completed the season with one goal in 22 appearances.
 Pearson was a regular for Darlington in the early stages of the 2003–04 season and scored his first goal of the campaign in a 4–2 defeat at Rochdale on 30 August 2003.
 Because of injury troubles he was mostly a substitute for the rest of the season, which he finished with 19 appearances and one goal.

 Pearson signed for newly relegated Conference National side York City on a one-year contract on 5 July 2004.
 He was sent off for violent conduct in the 69th minute of York's opening match of the 2004–05 season, a 2–0 away defeat to Aldershot Town on 14 August 2004.
 A shoulder injury kept him out of the team from early November 2004 onwards and was released by the club on 17 March 2005, although he was told he could return for pre-season.
 He had made 13 appearances for York.

 He re-signed for former club Durham City in June 2005 before joining Northern League outfit Bedlington Terriers in January 2006, making his debut in a 5–1 defeat at West Auckland Town.
 Pearson was re-signed by Gateshead, by this time in the Northern Premier League Premier Division, on 31 March 2006.
 He made six appearances for Gateshead before the end of the 2005–06 season.
 He signed for Horden Colliery Welfare as a player-coach in July 2006 and later that year was playing for Sunderland Nissan and remained with them until 2009, when the club folded.
 He spent the following two seasons with Spennymoor Town.

 Coaching and managerial career

 Pearson started the 2011–12 season as player-coach at Crook Town, before taking over as manager in December 2011.
 He resigned in May 2014 to take over at Ryhope Colliery Welfare.
 In 2022 he was appointed manager of Billingham Town.

 Style of play

 Pearson played as a centre-back and a central defensive midfielder, being noted for his robust tackling and committed play.

 Personal life

 Pearson played alongside his brother Alan during spells with Seaham Red Star FC and Durham City FC.

 Pearson died at home on 30 June 2022 at the age of 45.
-He had received treatment for a heart attack a couple of weeks before, and another attack was suspected.
+He had received treatment for a heart attack several weeks before, and another attack was suspected.